canonical/subiquity/doc/reference/autoinstall-reference.rst

 ******************************************

 The autoinstall file is YAML.
 At top level it must be a mapping containing the keys described in this document.
-Unrecognized keys are ignored.
+Unrecognised keys are ignored.

 .. _ai-schema:

 Schema
 ======

-Autoinstall configs are
+Autoinstall configurations are
 :doc:`validated against a JSON schema<autoinstall-schema>` before they are used.